Top 10 Dog Breeds With the Highest Rate of Cancer Development

 Cocker Spaniel

 English Cocker spaniels are genetically predisposed to mammary tumors.
-About 30% of these tumours are malignant and, unless promptly diagnosed and successfully treated, they have a progressively serious effect on their health.
+About 30% of these tumors are malignant and unless promptly diagnosed and successfully treated, they have a progressively serious effect on their health.

 Boxer

 This curious and outgoing breed can make great companions with any family.
-However, this breed can fall into the high cancer rate development later in life.
+However, this breed can develop into a high cancer rate later in life.
 With a short lifespan of 8 to 10 years, Boxers need daily mental and physical exercise.
-Boxers are a short nose breed, although very cute, it can lead to highest development of gliomas.
+Boxers are a short nose breed; although very cute, they can lead to the highest development of gliomas.

-Gliomas is one of many types of brain tumors that starts in the glial cells (supporting cells) within the brain, and as they continue to grown can cause compression and death of surrounding brain tissue.
+Gliomas are one of many types of brain tumors that start in the glial cells (supporting cells) within the brain, and as they continue to grow, can cause compression and death of surrounding brain tissue.
 These types of tumors are malignant and resistant to treatment.

 Doberman Pinscher